kianzohoury/VAE/README.md

 and vice versa.

-Now you may ask, if the encoder and decoder are supposed to be inverses of each other, then aren't we just learning the identity function $I(X)$?
+Now you may ask, if the encoder and decoder are supposed to be inverses of each other, then aren't we just learning the identity function $I$?
 Well, in some sense yes, but this is not merely a trivial task.
 If we choose the dimensionality of $Z$ to be relatively small compared to $X$, then we will be imposing a strict bottleneck on the model that encourages the encoder to learn the most salient features pertaining to $X$.